Oracle Pushdown Automata, Nondeterministic Reducibilities, and the CFL Hierarchy over the Family of Context-Free Languages: Backgrounds and Main Themes

 Another relevant notion induced by reducibility is a {\em relativization} of language families.
-For issues not settled by the current knowledge of us, we often resort to a relativization, which helps us discuss the existence of various relativized worlds in which a certain relationship among target language families either holds or fails.
-For instance, we can construct in Section \ref{sec:BPCFL} a recursive oracle for which the family $\bpcfl$ of languages recognized by bounded-error one-way ppda's is not included within the second level of the $\cfl$ hierarchy.
+In Section \ref{sec:BPCFL}, we construct a recursive oracle for which the family $\bpcfl$ of languages recognized by bounded-error ppds's is not included within the second level of the $\cfl$ hierarchy.
 (Of course, there also exists an obvious oracle that makes this inclusion hold.)
 This separation result contrasts a well-known fact that $\bpp$ is included in $\sigmap{2}\cap\pip{2}$ in any relativized world.
-To deal with oracle-dependent languages in a relativized $\cfl$ hierarchy, we utilize its characterization by bounded-depth Boolean circuits of alternating ORs and ANDs.
-Our proof relies on a special form of the well-known {\em switching lemma} \cite{Bea90}, in which a circuit of OR of ANDs can be transformed into another equivalent circuit of AND of ORs by partially setting $0$ and $1$ to input variables.
-In the unrelativized world, we can prove that $\bpcfl\nsubseteq\cfl/n$.
+To deal with oracle-dependent languages in a relativized $\cfl$ hierarchy, we first characterize them using bounded-depth Boolean circuits of alternating ORs and ANDs.
+Our proof relies on a special form of the well-known {\em switching lemma} \cite{Bea90}, in which a circuit of OR of ANDs can be transformed into another equivalent circuit of AND of ORs by assigning probabilistically $0$ and $1$ to input variables.
+In the unrelativized world, however, we prove that $\bpcfl\nsubseteq\cfl/n$.
 This separation extends a known result of \cite{HS10} that $\bpcfl\nsubseteq\cfl$.

 A Hasse diagram in Fig.\ref{fig:inclusion-map} summarizes some of the inclusion relationships among language families discussed so far.
 The notation $\cflh$ in the figure denotes the union $\bigcup_{k\geq1}(\sigmacfl{k}\cup\picfl{k})$.